a-flyleaf/ygbtdm/scenes.md

 ## 10
 - Kay Lin tries to get through to Em, Em's like "nah"
 - Joce gets Em's story: KL's idea, more later
+	- Em thinks Joce is completely enamored by KL/thinks KL is totally innocent or whatever; Joce however remembers being snapped at during the BSOD phase (among Everything Else) and is... less of a stan.
+Em's like "!!" about it. (if it doesn't come up Right Here And Now, then later when they're pursuing.)
 - Seq finds KL upset, KL invites them to "help"
 - Em@J: they do be gone tho
 - pursuit, Em and Joce work together better